-In other words, rather than simply moving heavy weight, form and technique are what achieve overload.
+In other words, rather than simply moving heavy weight, form and technique achieve overload.
 Of course, this is not to say that heavy weights aren’t sometimes important.
-But controlling and deliberately moving the weight are keys to building muscle size.
+But controlling and deliberately moving the weight are keys to building muscle size and shape.

 Form & Technique